SSoelvsten/adiar/FUTURE_WORK.md

 - When outputting nodes for a level: Identify what case applies and whether in-going arcs should be flipped.
 This boolean value is sent through the second sorter to the forwarding phase.

 - During the forwarding phase: The *attribute* flag of the forwarded edge is set based on (a) whether it should be flipped and (b) what is its value in the internal arcs stream.

-- If the root should have its in-going arc flipped then place that value in the *negate* flag  of the resulting *node_file*.
+- If the root should have its in-going arc flipped then place that value in the *negate* flag  of the resulting *shared_levelized_file<node>*.

-One also needs to look at whether this addition breaks the idea of the *canonical* flag on the *node_file*.
+One also needs to look at whether this addition breaks the idea of the *canonical* flag on the *shared_levelized_file<node>*.
 That is, either find a counter-example or prove that the same linear-scan equality checking algorithm still works.
 In fact, if the linear-scan still works then this will asymptotically improve our equality checking to be O(N/B) in all cases!

 **Adding Attributed Edges to all other Algorithms**